 People always ask why accessing Chinese sites overseas, and foreign sites from within China, are so slow.
 Besides the chokepoints of the the Great Firewall, traffic peering is a big problem.

 The short of it is: peering is the interconnection of Internet networks between Internet Service Providers (ISPs) so as to more easily exchange data to all.
 Peering between ISPs allows the Internet to exist as we know it today.
 You can read about it more coherently on Wikipedia.
 Essentially, ISPs pay each other to exchange data so we can connect to almost every public network in the world.

 In China, there are only three main state-backed ISPs, China Telecom, China Mobile and China Unicom.
-Within China, traffic exchanged is very inexpensive to peer, but congested at the interconnect points are congested.
+Within China, traffic exchanged is very inexpensive to peer, but congested at the interconnect points.
 An article from, Dr. Peering, a peering discussion site, describes the congestion of the Chinese Internet:

 Another Dr. Peering article describes how transit of data from Europe to China is cheaper than Hong Kong to Guangzhou, just over the border.
 As a result, the high cost of peering and the small number of peering locations within China itself result in web connections in and out of the country being relatively slow.
 Slow and expensive peering could also contribute to the high percentage of overall Internet traffic never leaving China in the first place.